drklee3/COEN177L/lab4/README.md

     <table_size>    Sets the page table size
 ```

-Simulating a range of memory sizes with `-t <to_table_size>` or `--to <to_table_size>` will use a threadpool with the number of threads the number of CPU cores for concurrent simulations.
+Simulating a range of memory sizes with `-t <to_table_size>` or `--to <to_table_size>` will use a threadpool with the same number of threads as the number of CPU cores for concurrent simulations.
 Individual simulations are single threaded.

 ## Examples